XingzhiTaylor/Tiva_TM4C123_Driver/I2C/README.md

 Similar to SPI, I2C is also a synchronized protocol.
 There is a clock line SCL on which the master provides its clock signal.
 #### SDA
 This line conveys the data.
 Different from SPI, this line is bidirectional, which means data can be transmitted in both direction on this one line.
 Both SCL and SDA line need a pull up resistor.
 The pull-up resistor can be enabled in the I2C module or at the GPIO pin.
+Data bit can only change when SCL is low.
+Otherwise the wrong data might be sampled.
 ### Transmission Frame
 Compared to SPI, the data frame of I2C is more complicated.
 #### START and STOP Conditions